 - Repeat this process to subscribe to additional collections

-The Repository content is organized using communities and collections.
+TSW content is organized using communities and collections.
 Persistent URLs known as "handles" are assigned to each work.

-- Determine workflow - reviewing, editing, metadata
+- Determine workflows like reviewing, editing, and metadata

 - Manage collections